YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 **Creating a configuration file**

 The configuration file is divided into two sections - Database encryption section and the TLS section.
 The database encryption section contains the list of database files and their corresponding key files and the TLS section contains a TLSID label that identifies the location of root certification authority certificate in PEM format and leaf-level certificates with their corresponding private key files.
-Note that the use of the gtmcrypt_config environment variable requires prior installation of the libconfig library.
+Note that the use of the ydb_crypt_config environment variable requires prior installation of the libconfig library.

 After creating a leaf-level certificate that is signed by a self-signed root certificate, create a configuration file (one for Source and the other for Receiver Server) with the following format: